 Contact: Michele McEvoy, 212-292-7293 or firstname.lastname@example.org

 The New York Health Foundation (NYHealth) is a private, statewide foundation dedicated to improving the health of all New Yorkers, especially the most vulnerable.
-Today, NYHealth concentrates its work in two strategic priority areas: building healthy communities and empowering health care consumers.
 The Foundation is committed to making grants, informing health policy and practice, spreading effective programs to improve the health care system and the health of New Yorkers, serving as a convener of health leaders across the State, and providing technical assistance to its grantees and partners.